Gokhale Institute of Politics and Economics: M.Sc. (International Business Economics & Finance)

 This new programme to be offered from the academic year 2016-17 is a unique course designed for careers in international trade, foreign portfolio investment, foreign direct investment, international technical/financial collaboration and joint ventures, international finance and portfolio management, etc.

 M.Sc.
 (Population Studies and Health Economics)

-This program is designed to impart in-depth knowledge of population studies- dynamics of population change along with its linkages with humanities.
-It is primarily for understanding the interrelationship of population with different social, economic, health and nutrition phenomena.
-Introduction of health economics completes the missing link of the program on population and health.
-This gap is bridged here, considering importance of functioning of health system, healthcare delivery and utilization along with health financing and health insurance.
 This program is expected to shape scholars interested in population, public health and health economics.